Poker news | Jul 01, 2021

 Why do you have to pay Rake?

-So you can claim Rakeback of course!
+So you can claim Rakeback of course, some online poker rooms offer a percentage of your rake paid back when playing!
 But seriously the Rake is the only way that the house (host casino) earns money directly on Poker.
 The house is not wagering on the outcome of the game, so it has no vested interest in any particular result.
 Plus, it does not have the “house advantage” that it typically has in other forms of gambling (e.g. Blackjack, where you bet against the house/dealer, but they have a statistical advantage).
-Therefore, the use of Rake is primarily revenue that is going to the casino.
-A part of it is used to maintain and develop the poker software you are using, and another % will be reinvested in marketing, attracting new players to make deposits.
+Therefore, the use of Rake is primarily revenue that is going to the casino from players playing poker games such as Texas Hold em.
+A part of it is used to maintain and develop the poker software you are using, and another % will be reinvested in marketing, attracting new poker players to make deposits.

 How is Rake Calculated?

-There are a few different methods that an online poker site uses to calculate how much you have to pay in rake;
+There are a few different methods that an online card rooms use to calculate how much you have to pay in rake;

 If you are dealt cards in a hand then you are deemed to have contributed to the pot and therefore you are allocated an equal share of the rake taken.
 This is regardless of whether you fold straight away or not.
 If for example the rake taken on a particular table is $3 and there are six of you playing, then your rake consideration is $0.50.

-You simply get allocated the weighted proportion of the pot that you contributed.
+You simply get allocated the weighted proportion of the pot that you contributed, this could be on cash games and tournaments.
 For example, if the pot was $60, the rake taken is $3.
 If you put in $2 then your rake consideration is (2/60 * $3) or $0.10.

 Examples: Unibet Poker